E1039-Collaboration/e1039-core/online/onlmonserver/README.md

 ## Test Procedure

 When a client class is updated, it has to be tested before merged into the master branch.
+First of all you set up the shell environment by sourcing `this-e1039.sh` in your install directory.
 The test procedure varies with the location of update.

 ### When only the Drawing Style of Histograms is Updated